Keeping Data Private

 return out

-With XMLHttpRequest, a web page can make HTTP requests in response to user actions, making websites more interactive!
+With XMLHttpRequest, a web page can make HTTP requests in response to user actions, making websites more interactive (see Figure 2).
 This API, and newer analogs like fetch, are how websites allow you to like a post, see hover previews, or submit a form without reloading.

 XMLHttpRequest objects have setRequestHeader and getResponseHeader methods to control HTTP headers.
 However, this could allow a script to interfere with the cookie mechanism or with other security measures, so some request and response headers are not accessible from JavaScript.

 However, new capabilities lead to new responsibilities.
 HTTP requests sent with XMLHttpRequest include cookies.
 This is by design: when you “like” something, the server needs to associate the “like” to your account.
-But it also means that XMLHttpRequest can access private data, and thus need to protect it.
+But it also means that XMLHttpRequest can access private data, and thus there is a need to protect it.

 Let’s imagine an attacker wants to know your username on our guest book server.
 When you’re logged in, the guest book includes your username on the page (where it says “Hello, so and so”), so reading the guest book with your cookies is enough to determine your username.